Family Day Care

 The educator is not obligated to accept children sent to them, or obligated to continue caring for a child when the situation is not working out.
 There is a four week trial period where both parties can decline to continue.
 The Children’s Services Team will monitor the progress of each child as he/she settles into his/her new home away from home.

-To prevent the spread of illness, all children in Family Day Care are expected to be immunised.
+To prevent the spread of illness, all children in Family Day Care are required to be immunised.
 Written proof of immunisation is required on enrolment.

 All children enrolled within the Family Day Care Scheme are covered by the Scheme’s public liability policy and each Educator has current public liability insurance taken out in their own right with the National Family Day Care Council Insurance Scheme.